 As a result unified commerce provides you with a complete overview of customer behaviour and needs.
 This then empowers you to make better business decisions that should impact your brand's bottom line.

 2. Channels and communication

-With a centralised system in place, brands have more power to implement influential changes across their marketing and sales channels.
+With a centralized system in place brands have more power to implement influential changes across their marketing and sales channels.